 That’s two years of his career he’ll never get back.

 — αи∂ι fαяιzку яєи∂α (@andifariskyr) May 28, 2016

 In January 2016, Alex Teixeira looked like he would become one of Jurgen Klopp’s first signings at Liverpool.

 A star at Shakhtar Donetsk, the Brazilian was strongly linked with a move to Merseyside, but Jiangsu Suning came in with a higher bid, and he left Europe for around £45million.

 The winger did well at Jiangsu, scoring 72 times in 150 games, before leaving the club for free in January 2021 after they encountered financial problems.

-Back in Europe with Besiktas, he may wonder how differently his career could have panned out had he made the move to Liverpool instead.
+Now with Vasco de Gama, he may wonder how differently his career could have panned out had he made the move to Liverpool instead.